ronzi-2002/Generating-Behavioral-Programs-Using-Large-Language-Models/README.md

    3. Setting your API key for the OpenAI API(You can also set the API key manually in .env file)
 2. Running the generated code
    1. Running the code in the backend
-   2. Running a default frontend(Generated on the fly) for the code together with the backend
+   2. Running a default frontend(Generated on the fly) for the code together with the backend.
+Notice that this frontend also indicates the status of the connection (at the bottom of the page).
+If connection isn't successful, try and refresh the page.
    3. Running a specific frontend for the code together with the backend

 **Not supported yet